Emory University School of Medicine

 - Celebration of diversity within the community to promote it

-- Institutional resources like scholarships funds and academic preparation assistance is provided for graduating students and trainees
+- Institutional resources like scholarships funds and academic preparation assistance are provided for graduate students and trainees

-- Training programs for important of bias in recruitment, admissions and promotion processes.
+- Training programs for the importance of bias in recruitment, admissions, and promotion processes.

 Emory University is impeccable in making sure the discrimination does not take place in any way, towards any particular group.
 The Emory University Office of Equity and Inclusion can provide assistance and take in any inquiries regarding issues of discrimination.

-To promote the Women in Medicine, the Emory Women’s Center is a forum for women’s intellectual, cultural, ethical and spiritual life.
-The alumni of Emory University consists of a number of renowned women, who have been able to succeed only due to the importance given to diversity and importance of the role women provide in medicine.
+To promote Women in Medicine, the Emory Women’s Center is a forum for women’s intellectual, cultural, ethical, and spiritual life.
+The alumni of Emory University consists of a number of renowned women, who have been able to succeed only due to the importance given to diversity and the importance of the role women provide in medicine.

 Departments and Centers